Rust

 Set up the environment variables

 First, let's set up the environment variables for our database connection.
-Create a .env
+Create a .env file in your project root with the following content:

 Replace the placeholders with your actual MongoDB credentials from the Database app in Sealos.